orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Storing passwords in environment variables is disallowed.
   - JS/Cargo dependency snapshots or SRC_URI lists should be updated monthly or weekly.
+  - Ebuilds with multiple critical vulnerabilities may be dropped.

 * *DEPENDs rules/guidelines
   - *DEPENDs sources should be documented if not centralized.